-An amount of CHF 609320 at December 31, 2019, longterm liability due to the subsidiary Perfect Aviation SA, Lausanne was waived by Perfect Aviation SA in favour of Perfect Holding SA, generating an "extraordinary income" in the income statement.
+In 2019, an amount of CHF 609'320 at December 31, 2019, long-term liability due to the subsidiary Perfect Aviation SA, Lausanne was waived by Perfect Aviation SA in favour of Perfect Holding SA, generating an "Extraordinary income" in the income statement.
 It did not bear any interest.